Document Type : Systematic Review

 Authors

-1 Associate Professor of Pediatric Cardiology, Department of Pediatrics, Faculty of Medicine, Bushehr University of Medical Sciences, Bushehr, Iran.
+Pediatric Neurologist, Department of Pediatric, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

 Abstract

-Introduction: Adolescence is one of the most challenging, stressful, attractive, and at the same time most problematic periods of life for both adolescents and parents, teachers, and health providers.
-We aimed to evaluate the tendency to high-risk behaviors and its related factors associated with adolescent risk behaviors among Iranian adolescents.
+Background: Adolescence is one of the most challenging, stressful, attractive, and, at the same time, problematic periods of life for adolescents, as well as for their parents, teachers, and healthcare providers.
+The present study aims to evaluate the tendency toward high-risk behaviors and the factors associated with adolescent risk behaviors among Iranian adolescents.

-Results: Finally, 22 studies were included.
-The prevalence of high-risk behaviors in adolescents were 63.1% (ranged: 5.4-63.1%).
-The selected studies highlighted five forms of high-risk behaviors including hookah smoking (6.9-59%), cigarettes smoking (10.9-44.1%), substance abuse (1.8-31.1%), sexual risk behaviors (14.5-41.6%), and violence (23.4%), respectively.
-There was a significant negative relationship between religious tendencies and risky behaviors of students.
-There was a significant relationship between age, gender, field of study, health literacy, family income, family structure, attachment to family and peers, commitment to norms, belief in moral principles, social inhibitions, and tendency to high-risk behaviors (p<0.05).
+Results: Finally, 19 studies were selected.
+The prevalence of high-risk behaviors in adolescents was 34.2% (range: 5.4% - 63.1%).
+The selected studies highlighted five forms of high-risk behaviors: hookah smoking (6.9% - 59%), cigarette smoking (10.9% - 44.1%), substance abuse (1.8% - 31.1%), sexual risk behaviors (14.5% - 41.6%), and violence (23.4%).
+There was a significant negative relationship between religious tendencies and the risky behaviors of students.
+Additionally, there was a significant relationship between age, gender, field of study, health literacy, family income, family structure, attachment to family and peers, commitment to norms, belief in moral principles, social inhibitions, and the tendency toward high-risk behaviors (p < 0.05).

-Conclusion: The prevalence of high-risk behaviors in adolescents was high.
+Conclusion: The prevalence of high-risk behaviors among adolescents is significant.
 The supply of tobacco products to teenagers should be prohibited.
-It is important to create healthy entertainment such as sports and cultural competitions, develop programs and designing educational interventions in order to prevent risky behaviors and increase communication skills and self-efficacy in adolescents.
-In addition, strengthening religious beliefs in adolescents, by parents and teachers suggest.
+It is essential to create healthy recreational activities (such as sports and cultural competitions), develop programs, and design educational interventions to prevent risky behaviors while enhancing communication skills and self-efficacy in adolescents.
+Additionally, it is recommended that parents and teachers strengthen religious beliefs in adolescents.

 Keywords